rajvanshipradeep15/tracardi-api/docs/installation/production/guide.md

 A: The internal routing from load balancer to Tracardi instances can be for example: round-robin.
 Tracardi do not require long-lasting sticky sessions.

-Q: __What load can take Tracardi?__
-A: We conducted tests with a single Tracardi instance comprising 10 API replicas linked to one Elasticsearch instance.
-Each replica was configured to use a maximum of 0.5 CPU and 150MB of RAM.
-The setup managed to handle 3000 requests per second effectively.